BS MAJOR or MINOR

 - Cellular and Subcellular Biology

 Because we require all majors to take at least one course in each area, you’ll emerge with a well-rounded knowledge that translates into the professional or graduate school environment.
-Concurrent training in environmental studies is possible for interested students.

 Dynamic Landscapes as Labs